Parent Directories

 This byte-compiles the .el files, and copies .el and .elc files

-directories first if necessary.
-Normally, these variables have
+creating those directories first if necessary.
+Normally, these

 ${prefix} /usr/local